wadayama/CRONOS/README.md

 - Identification codes

 ## Contact
-For more information about this CRONOS project, please contact the principal investigators through their respective institutions.
+For more information about this CRONOS project, please contact the principal investigators via email (wadayama@nitech.ac.jp).